 - Setting out and verification survey of pipeline routes; - Preparation of "As-Built" Drawings and O&M Manuals for the whole Project; - Compliance with the project specific Environmental and Social Management Plan, all according to NEMA Conditions.
 This shall include issues such as disposal of wastes, health and safety of workers, safety of public, access and avoid nuisance to the public and property owners, confirm to emissions requirements, drainage and excessive erosion, among others; - Maintaining the works for a pre-determined period (12 months) following hand-over, to ensure that the materials and workmanship are performing as intended. - The Client has no land available for Contractor's Camp or Camps.
 The Contractor will procure / rent adequate land for his camps including offices, workshops, stores, labour camp and other facilities within the vicinity of the Project Site.
 The Contractor will submit probable camp site(s) location details to the Resident Engineer for approval prior to establishment. - The Client has no land available for Storage of Materials including Pipes, Valves, Fittings, etc. The Contractor will procure / rent adequate land for proper storage and protection of all pipes, valves, fittings, etc. The Contractor will submit probable storage site(s) location details to the Resident Engineer for approval. - The Contractor shall be responsible for locating and protecting existing utilities and services, including existing bulk water supply trunk mains, electrical power cable routes (KPLC/Kenya Power), telephone (KPTC/Telekom) and other service providers), water and sewerage pipes (the water company), roads and drains (KeNHA, KURA, KERRA).
-In this respect, the Contractor shall be responsible for obtaining all Permits and Approvals, and in general complying with the requirements of the individual utilities and agencies. - The new works will be connected to the existing, operational water distribution systems.
+In this respect, the Contractor shall be responsible for obtaining all Permits and

+Approvals, and in general complying with the requirements of the individual utilities and agencies.

+- The new works will be connected to the existing, operational water distribution systems.
 The Contractor will be required to liaise closely with the Water Company when executing the works activities.
 Further, strict "rules" will apply to all such tie-in works since, in general, they may require for some time, a partial shut-down of the supply system and affected consumers to be informed well in advance. - The pipelines traverse along roads and densely populated commercial and residential areas.
-Working in these areas will require provision of safety barriers, warning signs and lighting, temporary accesses to properties, etc. The Contractor should indicate the cost of these works under the relevant item in Bill No. 1 ESHS Section or under Other Works, Obligations, Method Related Charges.
+Working in these areas that are open to the public will require provision of safety barriers to pipeline trenches which shall be firm barricades e.g. timber or scaffold poles and netting in addition to safety tapes, warning signs and lighting, temporary accesses to properties, etc. The Contractor to describe in detail specific safety measures in his Worksite ESMP as required under Clause 2 and Clause 21 of the ESHS Specifications.
+The Contractor should indicate the cost of providing these safety measures under the relevant item in Bill No. 1 ESHS Section or under Other Works, Obligations, Method Related Charges.
 If this item is not priced or inadequately priced, the Contractor's rates for Other Works will be deemed to cover this requirement. - The Contractor shall be responsible for identifying and paying all Government Levies and Statutory costs such as training levy, licencing fee, etc. The costs of these are deemed to be covered in the Contractor's rates for the Works.